rafaelcp/Super-Mega-Engine/README.md

 **A**: The engine runs at 60 frames per second (assuming your PC can handle it, of course)

-**Q**: I don’t want sliding and/or buster charging in my game.
+**Q**: I don’t want sliding and/or buster charging and/or screws/bolts in my game.
 How do I disable them?

 **A**: Go to Objects > Player > objGlobalControl and open the Create event code.
 Upon scrolling down, you will encounter a section called “Option variables”.
-Here you will see the variables global.enableCharge and global.enableSlide.
-Set either of them to false to disable the ability.
+Here you will see the variables global.enableCharge, global.enableSlide and global.enableScrews.
+Set any of them to false to disable the feature.

 **Q**: Where can I view the credits of the game?